OUTAGE.GREN

 Outage.gr data ranks Greek cities by reported outage frequency and average restoration time, revealing which areas face the greatest reliability challenges.

 Power reliability is not uniform across Greece.
 The country's grid, managed by DEDDIE (the Hellenic Electricity Distribution Network Operator), serves a diverse geography — from dense urban centres to remote mountain villages and island communities reached only by submarine cables.
-Using community reports collected by Outage.gr since 2025, we can now build a detailed picture of which cities and regions face the greatest reliability challenges.
+Using community reports collected by Outage.gr since early 2026, we can begin to build a picture of which cities and regions face the greatest reliability challenges.
+The dataset is still young, so we treat the patterns below as early signals rather than settled conclusions.

 Methodology